 |Study Period||Start date||Census date||WW date||End date|

-- Understand individual lives within the wider history of war, particularly in relation to Australia and Britain and World War One.
+- Understand individual lives within the wider history of war, particularly in relation to Australia and Britain and the First World War

 |Timetable||View the lecture timetable | View the full unit timetable|